michiel-schoofs/NoSQL-Cheatsheet/Mongodb-crud.md

 - db.unicorns.find({age:{$gte:27,$lte:45}}) => Will give me all unicorns with an age between 27 and 45

-Where statements allow us to write queries using javascript like where syntax:
+Where statements allow us to write queries using JavaScript like where syntax:

 - db.unicorns.find({$where: "this.age>=27 && this.age<=45"})